 At Kingsthorne, we ensure that the transition from Foundation Stage to Key Stage 1 allows each child to continue to learn through play but begin with the more formal recording of number and learning of basic number skills.
 Numicon, used widely in years one and two, is a resource used to provide visual and hands-on learning and embeds the principles of maths mastery with concrete apparatus and imagery to allow deep understanding.
 By the end of Key Stage 1, children will have a sound knowledge of times tables 2, 3, 5 and 10 and related division facts and know these off by heart.

-Through our Rapid Recall teaching, children will take a four weekly test which will allow them to confidently know their number bonds, doubles and halves, one more/one less and their times tables.
+Through our Rapid Recall teaching, children will take three weekly test which will allow them to confidently know their number bonds, doubles and halves, one more/one less and their times tables.
 Examples of the Rapid Recall tests are available for you to download.

 Key Stage 2.